A ‘can do’ attitude – ‘apply yourself and you will succeed’

-And when we reached the Bullring, we realised that things are really not the same at all – where a decade ago there had been acres of concrete, impersonality and dull chains, now there are delightful walking spaces, punctuated by trees, statues, steps, water features; and then suddenly, to your left, the visual raucousness of the Selfridges ‘bubble wrap’ building.
+And when we reached the Bullring, we realised that things are really not the same at all – where I recall only a decade ago there had been acres of concrete, impersonality and dull chains, now there are delightful walking spaces, punctuated by trees, statues, steps, water features; and then suddenly, to your left, the visual raucousness of the Selfridges ‘bubble wrap’ building (2003).
 The facade comprises 15,000 anodised aluminium discs mounted on a blue background.
-One architectural critic described this effect rather harshly as: “blue blancmange with chicken pox….scaleless, uninviting.”
+One architectural critic described this effect rather harshly as “blue blancmange with chicken pox….scaleless, uninviting.”
 As a walker, though, I think it works – it is an extremely useful city ‘trig point’.
 And since its construction, the building has become an iconic architectural landmark and ‘poster building’ that represents the regeneration of Birmingham.

 Across the road is the rather unprepossessing Arcadian Plaza, the centre of Birmingham’s Chinatown.
 In 1950 the Chinese population was just 200; it was in the 1960s that men came here from Hong Kong and The New Territories.
 Many of them set up catering businesses and, as the Chinese takeaway grew in popularity, so more Chinese came and brought their families with them.
 A cluster of Chinese businesses developed around Hurst Street and by the 1980s this area was officially recognised as the Chinese Quarter.
 Now the Chinese population is estimated to be around 12,000.